cmaureir/progra-alma/lectures/week1/lecture1.rst

 1. The expression at the right of the``=`` is evaluated, using the values that the variables have at that moment;
-2. once the result is obtained, the variable at the left of the ``=`` takes the result as its value.
+2. Once the result is obtained the variable at the left of the ``=`` takes the result as its value.

 Under this interpretation,